Reminiscences of Newlyn

 Becoming

-sceptical of the efficacy of their offerings, the more venturesome watched one
+skeptical of the efficacy of their offerings, the more venturesome watched one

 night and found that ‘twas no spiritual being that carried off their fish, but